Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 On the other hand, the electromagnetic fields are parallelized for one dimension (the z-direction) where the long axis of pellets is open to eject heavy ions in that direction.
-Small segments 'do n=nz1(ipar),nz2(ipar)' in the z-direction of each processor node are written in the electric and magnetic fields of the Maxwell equations.
+Small segments 'do n=nz1(ipar),nz2(ipar)' in the z-direction of each processor node are written in the individual electric and magnetic fields of the Maxwell equations.
 Note: Parellization of the Maxwell equation depends on the machines.
 The Fujitsu by FX100 and maybe the current processos are excellent on parallelization, and the NEC Aurora supercomputer is slower on the parallelzation of the Maxwell equation.